Roni-Boiz/Media-File-Converter/README.md

     ```

 > [!NOTE]
-> Please start service in order `rabbit --> converter --> notification --> auth --> gateway` and wait till previous service in ready to start the next service.
+> Please start service in order `rabbit --> converter --> notification --> auth --> gateway` and wait till previous service in ready to start the next one.

 6. **Application Validation:** Verify the status of all components by running:
     ```bash